Jack-o'-lantern: In North America

 Glaring out through the dark with a candle within!

+The carved pumpkin lantern's association with Halloween is recorded in the 1 November 1866 edition of the Daily News (Kingston, Ontario):

 In 1879's Funny Nursery Rhymes, a poem admonishes children to avoid being similar to untrustworthy "Master Jack o' Lantern," described as a "wicked, deceiving boy" similar to a will-o'-the-wisp who "dances, and jumps, and gambols."
 He is humorously illustrated as a personification of a lantern.

-Agnes Carr Sage, in the article, "Halloween Sports and Customs" (Harper's Young People (1885):

-In the United States, the carved pumpkin was first associated with the harvest season in general, long before it became a symbol of Halloween.
-In 1895, an article on Thanksgiving entertaining recommended a lit jack-o'-lantern as part of the festivities.
+An 1885 article "Halloween Sports and Customs" contrasts the American jack-o'-lantern custom with the British bonfire custom:

+Adaptations of Washington Irving's short story "The Legend of Sleepy Hollow" (1820) often show the Headless Horseman with a jack-o'-lantern in place of his severed head.
+In the original story, a shattered pumpkin is discovered next to the missing Ichabod Crane's abandoned hat on the morning after Crane's supposed encounter with the Horseman.
+The Horseman chased Crane and possibly threw his severed head at him, but the story does not reference jack-o'-lanterns or Halloween.